-Going to the British Museum is always delightful.
-Its architecture alone is stunning and unsurprisingly one of the most instagrammable places in London.
+Visiting the British Museum is always a delight.
+Its stunning architecture alone makes it one of the most Instagrammable spots in London.

-I had not been there for a long time and truly appreciated my visit last week, marveling at The Great Court and very pleased with the Hokusai exhibition.
-“The Great Picture Book of Everything” is definitely worth the visit, especially if you are a fan of Hokusai, Japan, illustrations, or history…
+I hadn’t been there in a long time, and I truly appreciated my visit last week, marveling at The Great Court and thoroughly enjoying the Hokusai exhibition.
+“The Great Picture Book of Everything” is definitely worth seeing, especially if you’re a fan of Hokusai, Japanese art, illustrations, or history.

-Today, DOYOUSPEAKLONDON invites you to discover a collection of rare drawings by Katsushika Hokusai at The British Museum!
+Today, DOYOUSPEAKLONDON invites you to explore a remarkable collection of rare drawings by Katsushika Hokusai at the British Museum, a treat for art lovers and curious minds alike!

 The British Museum

-I told about my first visit to The British Museum on this blog, where I highlighted the amazing collections of objects presented there.
-Today, I’d like to give a bit of introduction to The Great Hall.
+I shared my first visit to the British Museum on this blog, where I highlighted the amazing collections on display.
+Today, I’d like to give you a closer look at The Great Court and introduce its remarkable architecture.

-Initially, the courtyard at the centre of the museum was meant to be a garden, with the Reading Room at the heart of it.
-But (luckily) in 1997, it was decided that the library department would be relocated to the British Library, and a competition was launched to redesign the courtyard space.
+But fortunately, in 1997, the library department was relocated to the British Library, and a competition was launched to reimagine and redesign the courtyard space.

 Architect Norman Foster won the competition and redesigned the courtyard as the largest covered public square in Europe, with a renowned steel-and-glass roof.